pommicket/bootstrap/README.md

 ## prerequisite knowledge

-In this series, I want to *everything* that's going on to be understandable.
-I'm going to need to assume some passing knowledge, so here's a quick overview of what you'll want to know before starting.
-You don't need to understand everything about each of these, just get a general idea:

-- the basics of programming
+If you want to follow along with this series, you'll probably want to know about:

 - what a system call is
 - what memory is
 - what a compiler is